JMAConsulting/obiaa/wp-content/uploads/civicrm/ext/stripe/docs/recur.md

 !!! tip "If you are using recurring contributions make sure you have webhooks configured correctly"
     See [Webhooks](webhook.md)

+## Recurring statuses

+Recurring contributions start in the status "Pending".

+The Stripe subscription status is mapped to the recurring contribution status as follows:
+(see `CRM_Stripe_Api::mapSubscriptionStatusToRecurStatus`):

+      'incomplete' => 'Failed',
+      'incomplete_expired' => 'Failed',
+      'trialing' => 'In Progress',
+      'active' => 'In Progress',
+      'past_due' => 'Overdue',
+      'canceled' => 'Cancelled',
+      'unpaid' => 'Failed',

 ## Starting a Recurring contribution in the future
 If you would like your users to be able to specify a future recurring start date you can enable `Enable public selection of future recurring start dates for intervals` in *Administer->CiviContribute->Stripe Settings*.